 Legislation and contract conditions require that selected information be reported to government departments and/or agencies.
 These may include:

-- Australian Government departments including the Department of Employment (DE), Department of Social Services (DSS), the Department of Human Services (DHS) and Centrelink
+- Australian Government departments including the Department of Jobs and Small Business (DJSB), Department of Social Services (DSS), the Department of Human Services (DHS) and Centrelink

 - State Governments including NSW Department of Industry and QLD Department of Education and Training (DET)

 - Australian Training Network